 Restrictions on Photographing and Video Taping.
 Professional still photography is not permitted during services.
-Professional photography on Saturday morning before services is not permitted.
-Stationary videography is permitted under careful adherence to both Temple and vendor guidelines and must be formally arranged with the Temple office at least 2 weeks in advance of your date.
+Professional photography shoots are permitted on Mondays or Thursdays from 2-6pm or one hour before your service.
+Stationary videography is permitted under careful adherence to both Temple and vendor guidelines.
+All photography appointments must be formally arranged with the Temple office at least one month in advance of your date.
 See contract on page 28 and 29 of this packet.
 The temple does not provide this service.

 The Rabbis and Cantor are happy to pose with your child for pictures with the Torah right after the service.
 The Torah will be taken out of the Ark at that time for photographs.
 Formal photography can be arranged on a weekday prior to the service in conjunction with regular operating hours of the Temple.
 You will need to arrange this with the clergy office.
-The Ark must remain closed and the Torah cannot be removed.
-The Rabbi and Cantor cannot participate in these photography sessions.
+The Ark must remain